Table of Contents

 Telomere shortening and its association with aging have invigorated a new life in the management of aging as lifestyle modifications are thought to affect telomere length and, thus subsequently, aging.
 Progressive truncation of telomere length has several repercussions.

-The same have been tabulated as follows:
+The same has been tabulated as follows:

-- Aggravation in frequency of age-related diseases
+- Aggravation in a frequency of age-related diseases

 - Malignant transformation of stem cells